Down below we’ll overview some of the best fishing SUP brands that have taken a bold responsibility to provide an alternative for boats and kayaks.

 Handmade – Premium Choice!

-A choice for those who don’t really want to give up the idea of owning a boat, or atleast a premium vessel that glides like a dream.
-Every aspect about the Dragonfly standup paddleboards are very well thought out for a specific reason – every curve, material, fin size and more.
+A choice for those who don’t really want to give up the idea of owning a boat, or at least a premium vessel that glides like a dream.
+Every aspect of the Dragonfly standup paddleboards is very well thought out for a specific reason – every curve, material, fin size, and more.
 Available in sizes and features that have stayed as favorites, Dragonfly is definitely a brand every paddleboard angler should be aware of.
 Once you have owned a bunch of boards and are looking for THE ONE to create memories and “collect luck” onboard – this is the right investment for sure.

 10’0″ / 11’6″ / 13’6″

 With two boards and the word “fish” in their brand name – BadFish is definitely one of the best fishing SUP brands on this list.
 At just over the thousand-dollar mark, you’ll find two great inflatable paddle boards – the BadFisher and Wayfarer that are ideal fishing platforms for anyone.
 The brand also offers a 3-year warranty against defects, patented features, and many more conveniences to go make your chances of reeling that fish on board comfortable.

 Around the thousand-dollar mark, AquaGlide has only all-around, fishing and touring on their fleet.
 That is quite a specific selection that speaks for the brand.
 The Blackfoot Angler 11′ looks more like a hunting paddle board than a fishing SUP, but it’s got the tech-spec to pack up the sturdy look.

 11’0″ x 36″ x 6″

 Weight: 29lbs / 2year warranty / 450lb capacity